Wierchmann/In_Java/Unit_Test/README.md

 NOTE:

-I'm not one hundred percent SURE if this code is the best way to test the currently outputs.
+I'm not one hundred percent sure if this code is the best way to test the currently outputs.